| |

 instructor(s) in a dojo.
 Interestingly, I have been told

-that in Japan, this title is often not used with people who are
+by some that in Japan, this title is often not used with people

-actually teachers in schools since they have other words to mean
+who are actually teachers in schools since they have other words

 - Shihan